Skip to Content

 Medical schools seek students who possess certain key characteristics, including the ability to analyze information and solve problems, to establish relationships and communicate with patients and colleagues, to display good judgment, and to make sound decisions under pressure.
 Students must show a sincere interest in medicine and public service and demonstrate the commitment necessary to complete a rigorous educational program.
 Admitted students tend to have records of high academic achievement, including good scores on the Medical College Admission Test, a standardized exam taken by most medical school applicants.
 They also visit campus for personal interviews, an integral part of the admissions process.
 Once enrolled, Carver College of Medicine medical students learn both the science and the art of medicine, studying subjects such as biochemistry, anatomy, and genetics alongside skills like problem solving, teamwork, and communication.

 The Carver College of Medicine medical curriculum emphasizes professionalism and lifelong learning.
-The curriculum's first two years stress both factual knowledge and key skills such as critical thinking, establishing rapport with patients and colleagues, and conducting medical histories and physical examinations.
-In the final two years, students rotate through clerkships in the primary care fields and other specialties, and apply what they have learned in the classroom to supervised experiences with real patients.
+The curriculum's first 18 months stress both factual knowledge and key skills such as critical thinking, establishing rapport with patients and colleagues, and conducting medical histories and physical examinations.
+In the final two and half years, students rotate through clerkships in the primary care fields and other specialties, and apply what they have learned in the classroom to supervised experiences with real patients.

 During medical training, students must take the United States Medical Licensing Examination, a three-part test that all physicians must pass in order to practice medicine in the United States and Canada.
 Step 1, which covers basic science principles, is taken near the end of the second year of medical school.
-Step 2, which evaluates students on their knowledge of clinical diagnosis and disease development, is taken in the fourth year.
-A final section on clinical management usually is taken in the first or second year of postgraduate training.
-Recently, a clinical skills assessment was added to the second part of the exam.
+Step 2, which evaluates students on their knowledge of clinical diagnosis and disease development, is taken in the fourth year and Step 3, which covers clinical management is taken in the first or second year of postgraduate training.

 Students make important career decisions as they reach their final years of medical school.
 They choose the specialties in which they hope to practice and begin applying to graduate medical education programs usually referred to as residencies.